 Healthy Homemade Tomato Soup

-For broth, I use frozen, thawed, homemade chicken broth.
+For broth, I use frozen homemade chicken broth.
 Turkey broth or vegetable broth work just as well.
 Using vegetable broth makes this soup vegan.
 Use your favorite low sodium canned or boxed brand if you don't have homemade.

-Tips on Pureeing Soup
+Safety Tips on Pureeing Hot Soup

 Blenders perform best for pureeing soups.
 As soup is hot, fill the blender container no more than half full.
 Split the blending into two batches and don't try to puree it all at once.
 Place a folded kitchen towel over the top of the lid to be safe.
 Start on a low speed and build up to high.
 Another option is to serve the soup chunky and skip the puree step.